Updated April 6, 2026

 Years ago a space operator told me she had no idea what most conference sponsors do, and that she was slightly intimidated to ask.

-Embrace the moment and ask.
-They would be delighted to tell you, and you just might find that service or software that solves a pressing issue for you and your space.
+Embrace the moment and ask!
+The people sponsoring GCUC would be delighted to tell you, and you just might find a service or software that solves a pressing issue for you and your space.

-Go ahead and walk on up to the sponsors.
-The ones I know and work with are all super nice and easy to talk with.
+Go ahead and walk up to the sponsors.
+The ones I know and work with (There’s a lot of overlap between GCUC sponsors and our Coworking Convos sponsors) are all super nice and easy to talk with.
 Plus, coworking is such a close-knit community that the sponsors and service providers are the same people you’ll be eating next to and mingling with.
-So just think of them as part of the larger coworking community.
+Just think of them as part of the larger coworking community.
+Because they are.

 Ask questions